NiteshNP17/company_db/README.md

 # Company Database

-A Company Database project with ER Diagram
+A Company Database project with ER Diagram.